geopm/theta-tutorial/README.md

 GEOPM TUTORIAL
 ==============

 This directory contains a step by step tutorial on how to use the GEOPM package.
 Each step has an associated source and script file.
 The script file will run the associated program and demonstrate a GEOPM feature.
-There is a script called "tutorial_env.sh" which is sourced by all other tutorial scripts, and defines variables which describe the install location of GEOPM.
-The environment script may have to be modified to describe the installed locations on your system.
+This tutorial has been modified from the standard GEOPM tutorial to be specific to the ALCF's Theta system.
+It makes use of the geopm module that is installed there.
 Each step in the tutorial is documented below in this README.
 The tutorial is a work in progress.

 A video demonstration of these tutorials is available online here: